 Kick off your visit in the quaint and colorful Union Avenue Historic District, the town’s original city center, which once housed trading posts, gambling saloons and second-story brothels.
 Today, the area’s beautiful brick and sandstone buildings, 70 of which are on the National Register of Historic Places, house a collection of boutiques, art galleries and sidewalk cafes.
 The neighborhood is one of three that make up Pueblo’s Creative Corridor, hubs of museums, live music, galleries, public sculpture, fountains and more.

-Check out the Historic Arkansas River Project (HARP), a 32-acre waterfront plaza with a riverwalk, a nature center and the world’s longest painting — a colorful two-mile-long mural on the side of a 65-foot-high levee.
+Check out the Historic Arkansas Riverwalk, a 32-acre waterfront plaza with a riverwalk, a nature center and the world’s longest painting — a new miles-long mural being created by artists around the world.
 Enjoy a morning stroll along the picturesque riverwalk, or get your heart pumping on one of the bike trails, many of which connect to nearby Lake Pueblo State Park, one of the state's most popular.
 If you’d rather be in the water than next to it, head to the river’s Whitewater Park, where you can kayak, bodyboard and surf.

 If you’re traveling with children, your next stop should be The Buell Children’s Museum, part of the Sangre de Cristo Arts and Conference Center and ranked the No. 2 children’s art museum in the nation by Child Magazine.
 Little ones will have a blast exploring the museum’s several galleries, such as Sensations, a high-tech display devoted to stimulating the senses, and the Artrageous Studio, a hands-on art space where kids can create their own sparkly, feathery, beribboned works of art.